andreeeQ/EzMoneyPROJ/README.md

 - **User Registration and Authentication**: Users can create an account and securely log in to the application.
 - **Dashboard**: Users are presented with an overview of their finances, including account balances, income, and expenses.
 - **Transaction Tracking**: Users can add, categorize, and track their income and expenses, allowing them to gain insights into their spending habits.
-- **Budgeting**: Users can set budgets for different expense categories and monitor their progress over time.
-- **Financial Reports**: The application generates various reports, such as expense summaries, income breakdowns, and budget comparisons, to help users understand their financial situation.
-- **Reminder Notifications**: Users can set reminders for bill payments and receive notifications to ensure timely payments.
-- **Currency Conversion**: The application supports currency conversion, allowing users to view their finances in different currencies.
 - **Data Privacy and Security**: User data is stored securely and protected with encryption and appropriate access controls.

 ## Installation